 - The capacity of each parent to cooperate, facilitate parent-child relationships, and honor time-sharing schedules: Parents must work together as a team, and help to facilitate a relationship with the child, as well as the relationship between the child and her other parent.
 Parents must also honor time-sharing schedules.
 This is a biggie and is often the primary consideration of the Court when there are hard decisions to be made about timesharing between two good parents.

-- Anticipated division of parental responsibilities to each parent and to third parties: The courts will consider how parental responsibilities will be divided between parents, as determined by work schedules and other factors, and also which responsibilities will be delegated to third parties such as grandparents or daycares.
+- The anticipated division of parental responsibilities to each parent and to third parties: The courts will consider how parental responsibilities will be divided between parents, as determined by work schedules and other factors, and also which responsibilities will be delegated to third parties such as grandparents or daycares.

-- Capacity of each parent to act in the best interest of the child: Judges strongly consider who parents prioritize their children over their own needs.
-If you use the child as pawn or put your own needs first, the Courts put a lot of weight on this.
+- The capacity of each parent to act in the best interest of the child: Judges strongly consider who parents prioritize their children over their own needs.
+If you use the child as a pawn or put your own needs first, the Courts put a lot of weight on this.

 - Length of time the child has lived in a stable, satisfactory environment, and desirability of maintaining continuity: Is one house stable and the other chaotic?
 Is one riddled with insecurity and the other stable?
 These are things the Court will look at. .

-- Moral fitness of each parent and their mental and physical health: Parents must be upstanding and able to set a good moral example for children.
+- The moral fitness of each parent and their mental and physical health: Parents must be upstanding and able to set a good moral example for children.
 If mental or physical health issues exist, how does it impact the child and are these conditions well managed?

-- Capacity of each parent to communicate with the other parent and adopt a unified front: The ability to co-parent with the other parent is a major factor.
+- The capacity of each parent to communicate with the other parent and adopt a unified front: The ability to co-parent with the other parent is a major factor.

 - Evidence of domestic abuse, child abuse or providing false allegations of abuse: Any evidence of domestic abuse, child abuse, or child neglect will be strongly considered, as this could compromise the child’s safety.
 If one parent is falsely accusing the other of abuse, that also is considered and often backfires on the accusing parent.

-- Capacity of each parent to maintain an environment free from substance abuse: Substance abuse often leads to an unhealthy environment for children and in my experience is one of the major causes of divorce.
+- The capacity of each parent to maintain an environment free from substance abuse: Substance abuse often leads to an unhealthy environment for children and in my experience is one of the major causes of divorce.
 If there is substance abuse, it will be evaluated.

-- Capacity of each parent to protect the child from ongoing litigation: Divorce and child custody cases are traumatic for children.
+- The capacity of each parent to protect the child from ongoing litigation: Divorce and child custody cases are traumatic for children.
 If a parent talks to their child about the case and puts their adult worries onto the child, this will weigh heavily against that parent.